radiantlogic-devops/docker-compose/05-monitoring-stack/README.md

 ```

 ## Usage
-- This following command will show you all the logs & will be useful to troubleshoot any issue while constainers are spinning up
+- The following command will show you all the logs & will be useful to troubleshoot any issue while containers are spinning up
 ```
 docker-compose up
 ```
-- Use this following command to spin up the continer in the background
+- Use this following command to spin up the container in the background
 ```
 docker-compose up -d
 ```